Right now… during the hot summer months.

 Plain and simple: the energy of raw fruits and vegetables is cooling and cleansing.

-It’s not rocket science.
-It’s what the earth naturally provides for its inhabitants at this time of year.
+It’s what the earth naturally provides for its inhabitants during the hot summer months.

 Raw summer fruits and vegetables are filled with moisture that cools us when we eat it.
 Here are some delicious examples: